-EE-252, EE-337, EGR-214.
+EE-252, EE-337, EGR-214 (or PHY-214)

 EE-391.
 SENIOR PROJECTS I

 Design and development of selected projects in the field of electrical engineering under the direction of a staff member.
 Technical as well as economic factors will be considered in the design.
 A professional paper and detailed progress report are required.
 Requirement: Senior standing in engineering.